Ecwid/ecwid-api-docs/includes/_authentication.md

 }
 ```

-Public token provides limited read-only access to public store data via REST API interface.
-While private tokens allow you to modify something in a store, like update an order status or change storkc levels, public tokens can only get limited information from a store.
+Public token provides limited access to public store data via REST API interface.
+While private tokens allow you to modify something in a store, like update an order status or change storkc levels, public tokens can only get limited information from a store and create orders with limitations.

 With public access token you can use these methods from anywhere (client-side JavaScript, widget integration codes, etc.):